Latinisation of names: Personal names

 Frontispiece of a 1743 legal text by Barnabé Brisson shows his name Latinised in the genitive Barnabae Brissonii ('of Barnabas Brissonius').
 Barnabas is itself a Greek version of an Aramaic name.

+English, and sometimes other modern European languages, use Latinised names for certain historical figures from the medieval and particularly Renaissance periods, or in references that begin in the Renaissance to even older figures.

-Humanist names, assumed by Renaissance humanists, were largely Latinised names, though in some cases (e.g. Melanchthon) they invoked Ancient Greek.
+Renaissance humanists largely assumed Latinised names, though in some cases (e.g. Melanchthon) they invoked Ancient Greek.
+For instance, Beatus Bild from Rhinau assumed the Latinised named Beatus Rhenanus.
 Latinisation in humanist names may consist of translation from vernacular European languages, sometimes involving a playful element of punning.
-Such names could be a cover for humble social origins.
+Such names could also be a cover for humble social origins.

 The title of the "Wilhelmus", national anthem of the Netherlands, preserves a Latinised form of the name of William the Silent.

+Notable examples

+Some English examples of Latinised names that are typical for certain historical figures include: